johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar_pi.md

 ## Processing Instruction `infer`

-The `infer` processing instruction describes a new relation in the intensional database.
-Typically the parser can determine the schema for relational literals from their context, The use of this processing instruction is therefore optional, but recommended.
-The alternate form is more explicit in that it defines an intensional relation in terms of a previously defined extensional relation.
+In the same manner as `assert` above, the `infer` processing instruction declares a new relation in the intensional database.
+The alternate form is even more explicit in that it declares an intensional relation in terms of a previously declared extensional relation.

+The following constraints exist:

+1. the initial predicate MUST NOT be the label of an existing relation.
+1. all attribute labels, if declared, MUST BE distinct.

+All intensional relations MUST be asserted before use in strict processing mode, an error MUST BE signaled otherwise.
+In non-strict mode a conforming DATALOG-TEXT processor MAY signal an error, or MAY continue processing as if the feature is enabled and infer the declaration and attribute types from rules as they are parsed.
+The use of this processing instruction is therefore optional, but recommended.

 ![pi-infer](images/pi-infer.png)